How solar panels work

 Atoms

-The first thing we need to know is the general setup of atoms.
-Everything we encounter in life is made up of atoms.
-All atoms are made up of three things.
-Neutrons and positively charged protons which together make up the atom's centre (known as the nucleus).
-They also have electrons, which are tiny particles surrounding the nucleus.
+First, let's understand the basic structure of atoms.
+Everything we encounter in life is composed of atoms, and all atoms consist of three components.
+Neutrons and positively charged protons form the atom's center, known as the nucleus.
+Surrounding the nucleus are electrons, tiny particles that orbit the nucleus.

 These negatively charged electrons are bound to the nucleus by an attractive electrical force with the proton.
-(Pretty much the same way as two poles of a magnet are attracted to each other).
-Electrons are the particles which are used to generate electricity.
+Just like the way two poles of a magnet are attracted to each other, electrons are the particles that generate electricity.

 Insulators

-There are a lot of different insulators that you encounter in everyday life.
+You encounter many different insulators in everyday life.
 Examples include plastic, rubber, glass and wood.
 Insulators are materials that do not allow electricity and heat to move through them easily.

 Conductors

-As the opposites of insulators, conductors are materials that allow electricity and heat to easily move through them.
+Conductors, the opposite of insulators, are materials that allow electricity and heat to flow through them easily.
 Examples of conductors include copper, silver, gold, steel (metals) and seawater.

 Semiconductors